Free learning resources from arts, cultural and heritage organisations.

 - Imagine you had to design a new school bag for mass production.
 Make a list of all the things you have to take into account before deciding on which materials to use and how it should look.

-- Look at the different schoolwear images then design a modern take on the school uniform using elements from each time period shown.
+- Look at the different schoolwear images and use the schoolwear timeline, then design a modern take on the school uniform using elements from each time period shown.